pgmorales76/reading_notes_301/reading_notes_301_class_06.md

 ## *In your experience, which of these reasons have you found most beneficial?*

-### I would say the first three have been most beneficial to me because I've never had a job interview for software development, let alone being in a work environment that involved software development.
+### I would say the first three have been most beneficial to me because I've never had a job interview for software development, let alone being in a work environment that involved software development

+### Also, I fancy myself as having good "social skills", already.
+However, some would disagree with that sentiment

 ## *How does pair programming work?*